Walk Away (James Gang song): Other versions

-A live version of the song is on the album James Gang Live in Concert (1971).
+A live version of the song was included on the album James Gang Live in Concert, having been recorded at the band's first performance at Carnegie Hall in 1971.
 The Eagles, a band that Joe Walsh joined after the James Gang, have performed the song at concerts.

 Walsh's live cover reached #105 on Billboard in 1976.
+The band Phish frequently plays the song live and on April 18, 2026, at the Sphere in Las Vegas, the band performed it because Joe Walsh was in attendance.